 A citation is any online reference to your NAP.
 It does not need to link to you, but Google evaluates them as a local signal to determine an entity’s online authority.

 Having inaccurate and inconsistent NAP can negatively affect your local SEO.

-According to Search Engine Land columnist Myles Anderson, citation inconsistency is actually the no. 1 issue affecting local SEO ranking.
+According to Search Engine Land columnist Myles Anderson, citation inconsistency is actually the number one issue affecting local SEO ranking.

-If you have too many variations of your NAP scattered around the web, especially if some or many of those are outdated, this makes it hard for customers and thus, Google, to trust your information.
+If you have too many variations of your NAP scattered around the web or in Google Maps, especially if some or many of those are outdated.
+This makes it hard for customers and thus, Google, to trust your information.
 If Google thinks your data is untrustworthy, this could downgrade your local search ranking.

 So, how do you check for citation consistency in your local listings and what are the best ways to optimize your NAP consistency?